🔴 Trump Hammers Portland: ANTIFA is a Terrorist Organization that Must be Crushed 2025-09-29 18:06

 It's not nice.

-I gotta move some stuff to the A. I started this off because I wanted to be nice to this, and you've just turned it into something completely stupid.
+I started this off because I wanted to be nice to this, and you've just turned it into something completely self-defense.

-I'm not I'm giving them what they want, dude.
+I'm giving them what they want, dude.

 How do you know?

-How do you know they're not obligated I've done it?
+How do you know they're not obligated?

 It's one of those things.

-I need my facia uh painted.
+I need my fascia painted.

-What's your facial?
+What's your fascia?

 What is that?

-Oh, underneath the overhang?
+Oh, underneath the overhang.

 Yeah, I understand.

-Yeah, get that painted for you.
+Yeah, get that painted for it.

 You're like, hold on, let me get the paint.